Politics of higher education institutions and funding agencies

 Higher education institutions

 The Finnish Council of University Rectors signed the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities in 2005.
-In real terms, the policies, operating methods and practices of higher education institutions vary greatly.
-For many higher education institutions, a standardised data policy is still being defined.
-University of Helsinki Research data policy was accepted 11.2.2015.
+In 2017, most of the universities have published their data policies.

 The commitment of higher education institutions to the standardisation of data management practices and supporting the collection, use, storage and reuse planning of data is crucial.
 Data management practices should be clearly defined at the beginning of research, when the openness of research data and possibility for its reuse can be assured.
 Higher education institutions should also make every effort to offer the necessary support services for making a sensible data policy possible.